+356-2033-01-78

 Getting a Malta passport

 The investor and all their family members aged six and older undergo fingerprinting in Malta.
 Family members over 18 years old also take an oath of allegiance.
-Four working days later, the passports can be received at the Malta Passport Office.
+Four working days later, the passports can be collected at the Malta Passport Office.

 Moving to Malta from the USA